gitmiggi/miggi.me/_posts/2016-02-12-imgix-blog-changelog.md

 ---

 <section>
-<p>This showcase is a serious of various design elements, and collateral produced for imgix from 2013-2016.
+<p>This showcase is a series of various design elements, and collateral produced for imgix from 2013-2016.
 These include animations, promotions, blog designs, illustrations, and photography. </p>
 <figure>
 <img src="http://migimages.imgix.net/gif/ixani.gif">
 <figcaption>